Oleander Article in Russian:

 It costs only $60 for a one month supply of extract or $45 for a one month supply of the new capsule version, including shipping worldwide.
 That should put oleander in the reach of just about anyone – and if not, there is always the “oleander soup.”

-One word of warning: Even though the dilution factor is now well established, BEFORE you even begin processing a real oleander plant, the sections of the eBook which discuss making the oleander soup should be read SEVERAL times.
-Take notes to make sure you know what you are doing before you even touch the plant and two people should agree with the process you design!!
+WARNING: Even though the dilution factor is now well established before you even begin processing a real oleander plant, the sections of the eBook which discuss making the oleander soup should be read SEVERAL times.
+Take notes to make sure you know what you are doing before you even touch the plant and two people should agree with the process you design.

 Whether you take the prepared versions or make your own oleander soup, it is important to buy the “Bible” on using oleander to treat cancer or AIDS.
 It is a very inexpensive eBook, about $15.
 What is nice about eBooks is that because they are electronic they can be updated very easily, thus, you are always buying the most current information.
 Here is the website which sells the book:

 What NOT to Take with Oleander and Warnings

 Most herbs can be taken with oleander.
 The exceptions are herbs such as foxglove which contain cardiac glycosides or which have blood thinning agents.

 Oleander is compatible with virtually all medicines and chemo – with the only exceptions being digoxin/digitalis and blood thinning agents such as Warfarin and Coumadin, in which case it should be used with caution or under the direction of a medical professional.